 - Channels Used – Which media channels will you use to distribute your content?
-Options like YouTube, Facebook, Pinterest and Instagram are all good examples.
+Options like YouTube, Facebook, Pinterest, and Instagram are all excellent examples.

-- Chief Competitors – Identify your top competitors, and research the ways in which they use content to market their goods and services.
+- Chief Competitors – Identify your top competitors and research how they use the content for marketing their goods and services.